Broad Recommender System: An Efficient Nonlinear Collaborative Filtering Approach

-First of all, we will analyze the impact of the number of nearest users/items, namely $k$ and $l$, on the performance of the proposed BroadCF method.
-To this end, we run BroadCF by setting $k$ and $l$ in the range of [3, 5, 7, 9, 11], and report the prediction performance in terms of RMSE and MAE in \figurename~\ref{figure: num_neighbor_RMSE} and \figurename~\ref{figure: num_neighbor_MAE} respectively.
-From the figure, we can observe that a relatively stable performance is achieved when using different $k$ and $l$ on most datasets.
+First of all, we will investigate the effect of the number of the nearest users/items, namely $k$ and $l$, on the prediction performance of BroadCF.
+To this end, we run BroadCF by setting $k$ and $l$ in the range of [3, 5, 7, 9, 11], and report the prediction performance measured by RMSE and MAE in \figurename~\ref{figure: num_neighbor_RMSE} and \figurename~\ref{figure: num_neighbor_MAE} respectively.
+From the figures, we can observe that a relatively stable performance is achieved when using different $k$ and $l$ on most datasets.
 That is, the variances of the RMSE and MAE values in the two figures are relatively small as shown in the heatmaps.
-However, a general trend is that when increasing $k$ and $l$, the performance would slightly degenerate expect on the ml-la dataset.
-This is mainly due to the long-tail distribution, i.e., most of users/items have very few ratings.
-Setting a relatively large number of nearest users/items would mistakenly introduce more noises, i.e., filling the missing entries by means of the nearest rating via Eq.~(\ref{eq:barp}) and Eq.~(\ref{eq:barq}).
+However, a general trend is that when increasing $k$ and $l$, the prediction performance would slightly degenerate expect on the ml-la dataset.
+This is mainly due to the long-tail distribution, \textit{i.e.}, most of users/items have very few ratings.
+Setting a relatively large number of the nearest users/items would mistakenly introduce more noises, \textit{i.e.}, filling the missing entries by means of the nearest rating via Eq.~(\ref{eq:barp}) and Eq.~(\ref{eq:barq}).
 And the exception on the ml-la dataset has confirmed this analysis.
-That is, ml-la is a relatively dense dataset, in which the users/items contain more ratings.
-Considering the trade-off between the running efficiency and the accuracy, we set $k$ and $l$ to 5 in the experiments.
+That is, ml-la is a relatively dense dataset compared with the other datasets, in which the users/items contain more ratings.
+Regarding the trade-off between the running efficiency and the accuracy, we set $k$ and $l$ to 5 in the experiments.